Software Product Engineer banner

 Who is a Software Product Engineer?

 A Software Product Engineer is a professional who combines software engineering skills with a deep understanding of product development.
 Unlike traditional software engineers who might focus solely on coding, a Product Engineer is involved in the entire lifecycle of a product, from conception to launch and beyond.
-They work closely with product managers, designers, and other stakeholders to ensure that the software product meets user needs and business goals.
+They work closely with product managers, designers, and other stakeholders to ensure the technical feasibility and success of a product.

 Key Responsibilities: